ORNL/cpp-proposals-pub/D1673/blas_interface.md

 #### Defining a `concept` for the data structures instead

-LEWGI requested the exploration of using a concept instead of `basic_mdspan` to define the arguments for the linear algebra functions.
-A brief investigation of that option leads us to believe that such a concept would largely replicate the definition of `basic_mdspan` since almost all its features are explicitly used in part of this proposal.
-This includes the `extents`, `layout` and `accessor_policy` customization point.
-At this point it is not clear to us that there would be significant benefits of defining lineary algebra functions in terms of such a concept, instead of defining a general customization point `get_mdspan`, allowing acceptance of any object type, which provides it.
+LEWGI requested in the 2019 Cologne meeting that we explore using a concept instead of `basic_mdspan` to define the arguments for the linear algebra functions.
+Our investigation of this option leads us to believe that such a concept would largely replicate the definition of `basic_mdspan`.
+This proposal refers to all of its customization
+points: `extents`, `layout`, and `accessor_policy`.
+We expect implementations to use all of them for optimizations, for example to extract the scaling factor from a `scaled_view` result in order to call an optimized BLAS library directly.
+At this point it is not clear to us that there would be significant benefits to defining linear algebra functions in terms of such a concept, instead of defining a general customization point `get_mdspan`, allowing acceptance of any object type, which provides it.
+After further discussion at the 2019 Belfast meeting, LEWGI accepted our position.

 ### Function argument aliasing and zero scalar multipliers